tonyvict/tp/docs/DeveloperGuide.md

 This section provides guidance to manually verify the new or modified features of ClassRosterPro.
 Each subsection gives a test path and copy‑pasteable inputs.
 Refer to the User Guide for full syntax.
 Ensure sample data in `data/addressbook.json` is loaded before testing.

-### 1. Quick Search
+### 1. Search

 Purpose: Instantly locate students by typing into the search box.

 Steps to test:
 1. Launch the app and ensure several students are listed.
-2. Click into the Quick Search box (above the contact list).
-3. Type:
+2. Enter:
-   - `alex`
+   - `search alex`

 Expected: The list updates instantly to show only contacts whose name, phone, or email contains "alex".

+1. Enter
+   - `search zzz`.

-Clear the search box.
-Expected: The full list reappears.
+Expected: The list clears and an error message is shown.

-Edge case: Type a non‑existent string such as `zzz`.
-The list should show no students and no error message.

 ### 2. Tag and Filter